codyngpriest/alx-system_engineering-devops/0x05-processes_and_signals/README.md

 3. Show your Bash PID made easy
 This is a Bash script that displays the PID, along with the process name, of processes whose name contain the word bash.

+4. To infinity and beyond
+This is a Bash script that displays To infinity and beyond indefinitely.